 - I will make sure that my telephone and address are unlisted by calling my telephone company.

 - I can set up a private P.O.
 Box where I can receive mail and request that my mail be sent to this new address.
 I will have my phone bill be sent to this new address.
 I will try to keep my residential address out of the national database.

-- If I think my partner has set up a Global Positioning System in my car or purse, I will contact the police to see what I can do.
+- If I think my partner has set up a Global Positioning System in my car or purse, and if I feel comfortable involving law enforcement, I will contact the police to see what I can do.

 The experience of being abused and verbally degraded by partners is exhausting and emotionally draining.
-The process of building a new life for myself takes much courage and incredible energy.
+The process of building a new life for myself takes a lot of courage and incredible energy.

 To conserve my emotional energy and to avoid hard emotional times, I can do some of the following:

-- If I feel despair and ready to return to a potentially abusive situation, I can call before making a decision.
+- If I feel despair, I can call before making a decision.

 - I can use, “I can” statements with myself.

 - I can remind myself daily of my best qualities.
 They are .

 - I can read to help me feel stronger or better.